survivejs/react-book/manuscript/08_building_kanban.md

 ```

 This is a useful technique for your own code.
 If you have a section of code that evaluates as `false` after this process, the minifier will remove it from the build completely.

-T> That `JSON.stringify` is needed, as Webpack will perform string replace "as is".
-In this case, we'll want to end up with strings, as that's what various comparisons expect, not just `production`.
-The latter would just cause an error.
-An alternative would be to use a string, such as `'"production"'`.
-Note the double quotation marks (").

 Trigger `npm run build` again, and you should see improved results: